Jaguar XF interior

 Despite all this, it still feels traditional, not because there’s plenty of leather, metal and cool mood lighting on display (there is of course), but because the dashboard isn’t dominated by a huge infotainment screen display, as in some rivals.
 Conventional buttons are more prevalent than in the Merc, but rather than detract from the experience they make the Jaguar’s interior easier to navigate, with controls for the ventilation, stereo and drive select systems right there where you need them.
 It’s a car you can jump into and use straight away.

-That’s not to say Jaguar has turned its back on the digital world, as standard the XF comes with an eight-inch touchscreen infotainment system that recognises finger gestures such as dragging and swiping.
+That’s not to say Jaguar has turned its back on the digital world, as standard the XF comes with an 11.4-inch touchscreen infotainment system that recognises finger gestures such as dragging and swiping.
 It does without the fixed control you get in most rivals, so it’s not so easy to use on the move, but it’s a million times easier to fathom than the system fitted to the Mercedes E-Class.
+Still, it has Apple CarPlay and Android Auto functionality, which makes things easier.

-Another upgrade that the Pro system gets over the standard one is the Dynamic-i readout that shows you nerdy stuff such as g-forces or how much brake/throttle you use in real time.
-The price of this optional infotainment is high but also includes a 12.3-inch multi-function display (instead of an analogue instrument binnacle) and a stereo upgrade to a 380W Meridan system.
+The XF also includes a 12.3-inch multi-function display (instead of an analogue instrument binnacle) and a stereo upgrade to a 380W Meridian system.
 It’s an option that’s well worth considering.